emsesp/EMS-ESP32/README.md

 ## Supported EMS devices

-More than **50** EMS devices are currently support.
+More than **50** EMS devices are currently supported.
 See [the complete list here](https://github.com/proddy/EMS-ESP/wiki/Supported-EMS-Devices) from the Wiki.

 ## Compatible with bbqkees' EMS Gateway